1. A Reader windball will be used.

-3. Abdominal protectors may be worn but this is not complulsory.
+3. Abdominal protectors may be worn but this is not compulsory.

 5. Coloured clothing may be worn.

-6. Teams will not need to score their own games unless they wish to - this will be
+6. Teams will not need to score their own games unless they wish to do so – this will be done for you.

-8. Each team will provide an umpire who should be familiar with the rules.
+8. Each team will provide a square leg umpire only who should be familiar with the rules.

 10. Teams shall be of six players each.

 11. The pitch shall be 21 yards.

 12. Each team will start with one hundred runs.